MJoergen/nexys4ddr/offloader/Episodes/ep03_-_Ethernet/README.md

 Parameterized Macro (XPM), and these XPM's have to be explicitly enabled.
 This is done in line 14 of the Makefile.

-This approach for a CDC is a very general approach, but does use a lot of FPGA resources.
+This approach for a CDC is a very general approach and uses a lot of FPGA resources.
 A more simple approach, using e.g. a pair of back-to-back registers would work too, but may lead to inconsistencies in the data bus, where all parts of the data bus don't necessarily transition on the same clock cycle.